redapesolutions/dirMortgage/README.md

 ```

 To rewrite or modify template, please do take a cue from the default one provided,
-with regards scope vars and actions.
+with regards to scope vars and actions.

 #### Default Minimum and Maximum Values